 Honestly, I have been thinking about this idea for over a year.
 I’ve struggled with the desire to bring into being something that feels necessary right now but also the fear of doing something completely new and scary.

-My vision board has mantras all over it.
+My vision board has affirmations all over it.
 One of them is: I release the need to struggle and invite in ease.

 Earlier this year I put away the idea of this workshop because it felt like struggle.
-It felt like the opposite of my mantra and it made me anxious.
+It felt like the opposite of my affirmation and it made me anxious.

 But it wouldn’t go away.
 It was always there, every time something else exploded in the news or an article about race came across my Facebook newsfeed (which is pretty much daily because Facebook feeds you what you’re interested in).